HypothesisWorks/hypothesis/docs/quickstart.rst

       assert decode(encode(s)) == s

 (For this example we'll just let pytest discover and run the test.
-We'll cover other ways you could have run it later)
+We'll cover other ways you could have run it later).

 The @given decorator takes our test function and turns it into a parametrized one.
 When it is called, Hypothesis will run the test function over a wide range of matching